sanjanarose-pixel/shadow-whisperer/README.md

 # Screenshots

 ## Meet the Shadow Puppets you can try out! 🌿
+To start with, we've trained the model with the below 3 shadow puppets.
+Try them all out!

 ### 🦀 Crab
 Our shadow crab brings a little beach chaos into the forest.